WinVector/Examples/versioning_data/Please_Version_Data.md

 applications.
 When date or time enter the picture- it is rare that there is only one key.
 Most date/time questions unfortunately can not be simplified down to “what is the prediction for date x?”
-Instead one needs to respect structures such as “what is the best predition for date x, using a model trained up through what was known at date y, and taking inputs known up through date z?”
+Instead one needs to respect structures such as “what is the best prediction for date x, using a model trained up through what was known at date y, and taking inputs known up through date z?”
 To even back test such models one needs a bitemporal database (to control what data looked like at different times).

 ## Appendix